mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 filename.

-To fund your MMGen wallet, first import the addresses into your tracking wallet and then spend some BTC into any of them.
+To fund your MMGen wallet, first import the addresses into your tracking wallet and then send some BTC to any of them.
 If you run out of addresses, generate more.
 To generate a hundred addresses you’d specify an address range of `1-100`.